 - organising special events such as Spook Night and special market place events

 Hexham Farmers’ Market is a twice monthly farmers’ market based in the historic market town of Hexham in Northumberland.
 Our aim is to offer our customers a wide range of fresh, locally produced foods of a high quality and at a fair price.

 You’ll find a wide range of meats, vegetables, breads and pies, soups, jams and pickles, cakes and beers and many other products.

 All our products are produced within 50 miles of Hexham and you will always find someone on the stall who can tell you about the product they’re selling.
 After all, they are the producers of the foods and are passionate about what they do.

 Freecycle is a grass roots, non profit network of people who want to give or receive stuff for free in their own local area.
 It’s about reuse for things we want to keep out of landfill.
 Goods advertised have to be free, legal and appropriate for all ages.
 There is no advertising, discussion/chat and no offering or requesting help, advice or services.
 Freecycle posts do not involve payment of any kind, including swaps.
-Local groups are moderated by a local volunteer and membership is free.
+Local groups are moderated by one or more local volunteers and membership is free.

 The website detailing all the activities and history of the groundbreaking Incredible Edible Todmorden team.
 The inspiration for ‘ Edible Hexham ‘.

 Established in 2011 our co operative aims to demonstrate that it is possible to live more sustainably, by producing our own food.
 The focus is currently growing seasonal vegetables and our longer term plan is to develop a community owned farm.